rotki/docs/usage-guides/address-book.md

 # Address Book

-Rotki provides an address book for blockchains.
+rotki provides an address book for blockchains.
 This replaces addresses with names provided by the user across the application.
 You can click on `Save this name for all chains` to use the name for the provided address on all chains where that address appears.
 The address book is split into two different kinds:

 1. **Global Addressbook**: It replaces addresses with the names provided across the entire application irrespective of the user logged in.
 2. **Private Addressbook**: It replaces addresses with the names provided for the user currently logged in.
 It takes precedence over names found in the global address book.